 Art is about expressing your individuality, but you can also make something pretty incredible when people pool their talents.
-These collaborative art projects work for kids, teens, and adults alike, and they provide results everyone can be proud of!
+Regardless of whether you are into painting, sculpture, doodling, or mosaics, there is truly something for everyone on this list.
+Some art ideas incorporate nature while others are messy enough to warrant a little outdoor time.
+These collaborative art projects work for kids, teens, and adults alike while providing results everyone can be proud of!

 1. Embellish your thumbprints

-So cute, so simple, and so impressive!
+Art projects like this one are so cute and simple yet so impressive!
 Each child simply makes a thumbprint on a small piece of paper, then turns it into a face with black marker.
-Assemble them into a rainbow collage and frame the impressive results.
+Finally, assemble them into a rainbow collage and frame the impressive results.

 Learn more: @art.teacher.thats.me

 Yarn pom-poms are easy to make and are also an excellent way to use up scraps of yarn.
 Have each student contribute one or a few, then glue them to a Styrofoam form to make a sweet little tree.

 3. Layer a drip mural

 Kids will surely find Jen Stark’s colorful art exciting and inspiring.
 For this collaborative art project, have them each make their own “drip” piece, then layer them together for one big finished mural.

 Art project ideas that help beautify outdoor spaces are some of our favorites.
 This is also a cool way to commemorate a graduating class.
 Cut out wood silhouettes, then have students make colorful clay tiles to fill them.